 Also stop in to the neighboring Jake Jackson Memorial Museum, which holds a complete blacksmith shop and wrought-iron weapons used in the 1854 Tong War, a brief and tragic battle between two Chinese tongs (tribes).

 North of Weaverville via scenic Highway 3, Coffee Creek is the small-town gateway to the ruggedly photogenic Trinity Alps Wilderness, California's second largest wilderness area.
 Think of the Trinity Alps as the Sierra Nevada's identical twin, but more compact, with glacially carved peaks, azure alpine lakes, and more than 600 miles of trails.
-Ripple Creek Cabins or Coffee Creek Ranch—an all-inclusive dude ranch with plenty of onsite activities—make cozy base camps for hiking or fishing vacations.
+Ripple Creek Cabins in Trinity Center or Lakeview Terrace Resort in Lewiston both make cozy base camps for hiking or fishing vacations.

 You can also access the Trinity Alps from the south near Junction City.
-Book a riverside cabin at Strawhouse Resorts, where you can sip a morning cappuccino made from beans roasted on site, then hike the Canyon Creek Trail to the granite wonderland of Canyon Creek Falls.
+Book a riverside cottage—or the 30-foot, clawfoot tub–equipped Pacific Yurt—at Strawhouse Resorts.
+Here, you can start the day with a morning cappuccino made from beans roasted on-site at the cafe, a 2,000-square-foot construction made from—you guessed it—straw bales, then hike the Canyon Creek Trail to the granite wonderland of Canyon Creek Falls.